 You may also want to see if your elderly loved one is becoming forgetful.
 During conversation they may lose their words, repeat the same things or at times, even become confused.
 While some memory loss is a natural part of the aging process, repetitive actions and speech and disorientation can be a warning sign of more serious conditions such as dementia or Alzheimer’s.

 After the Assessment

 The above mentioned areas are just a few things that families of an elderly loved one should be looking at.
 If you notice they are struggling with any part of their daily activities, a conversation should be had about their abilities and possible options for help.
 For many seniors, this is a difficult topic to discuss in fear of losing their home or independence.
 Reassure your loved one that you are only trying to help and offer solutions that allow your loved one to remain in the comfort of home such as part-time, overnight or live-in home care in Harrisburg.
 With the support of a highly trained and compassionate home caregiver, your loved one can receive the help they need, and you can enjoy peace of mind knowing they are in professional and caring hands.

-To learn more about home care, reach out to Home Care Assistance of Harrisburg at 717-540-4663 and schedule a complimentary, no-obligation consultation with a friendly Care Manager.
+To learn more about home care, reach out to Harrisburg Home Care at 717-540-4663 and schedule a complimentary, no-obligation consultation with a friendly Care Manager.